Exam Registration Deadline: November 1, 2019

 Step 2: Activate Exam – Students must activate their exams on The College Board MyAP site by JOINing their AP® Class on the MyAP Site at https://myap.collegeboard.org To access the site, create or use a College Board Profile.
 You will then ‘Join’ your classes by entering a Join Code (Access Code) that will link you to your specific teacher and subject.
 Deadline to Join the online exam group and activate your exam is November 1, 2019.**

-Step 3: Submit balance due – In January, students who successfully completed steps 1 and 2 above will receive a personalized invoice for the applicable balance of fees due via email.
+Step 3: Submit balance due – In the first week of February, students who successfully completed steps 1 and 2 above will receive a personalized invoice for the applicable balance of fees due via email.
 Balance due paid in full by March 1, 2020.

 Why do I need to activate an exam on The College Board MyAP System?